 Forgotten Nordics: Ethnic Diversity and National Narratives

-The exhibit opening in the Scandinavian Cultural Center on January 13, 2016 explores a multitude of identities and national narratives in the Nordic region through time and provides a nuanced historic perspective of what it means to be Nordic.
+This exhibit opened in the Scandinavian Cultural Center on January 13, 2016 and explored a multitude of identities and national narratives in the Nordic region through time and provides a nuanced historic perspective of what it means to be Nordic.

-The exhibit features a variety of artifacts, photos, hands on inter-actives, and interesting history and facts from the Nordic region.
+The exhibit featured a variety of artifacts, photos, hands on inter-actives, and interesting history and facts from the Nordic region.

-This exhibit has been made possible through the collaborative efforts of the Director of the Scandinavian Cultural Center Dr. Elisabeth I. Ward, Dr. Troy Storfjell an Associate Professor of Norwegian and Scandinavian Studies, and Linn Chloe Hagstrøm a senior in Global Studies and Anthropology ’15.
+This exhibit was made possible through the collaborative efforts of the Director of the Scandinavian Cultural Center Dr. Elisabeth I. Ward, Dr. Troy Storfjell, an Associate Professor of Norwegian and Scandinavian Studies, and Linn Chloe Hagstrøm a senior in Global Studies and Anthropology ’15.

-The exhibit will be on view from January 13th through April 7, 2016.
-Admission is free.
+The exhibit was on view from January 13th through April 7, 2016.